Hope Drive: Individual High Performance Coaching and Therapy

 - Group High Performance Training web-based or on-site

-If you think that this sounds like something that might be a good fit for you then our next step is to meet and talk about a personalized plan for you.
+If you think this sounds like something that might be a good fit then next your step is to schedule a brief phone conversation with me to confirm some details & answer your questions.
 I can be reached in several ways but the fastest ways are phone and appointment request form.
 I look forward to hearing from you and helping you improve your performance!

 I can be reached at 214-543-4108.
-Because I'm constantly in session with other athletes I may not answer the phone so leave me a voice-mail with your name, a phone number that you will answer, I promise you that I will return your call within 2-3 hours.
+Because I'm constantly in session with other athletes I may not answer the phone so leave me a voice-mail with your name, a phone number you will answer, I promise you that I will return your call within 24-48 hours.

 Appt.
 Request Form